Sprague Electric: History overview

-Sprague used $25,000 of his savings to open Sprague Specialties Company at his home in Quincy, MA, in 1926.
-One of his first products was the mini condenser (an old name for capacitor).
+In 1926, Sprague used $25,000 of his savings to open Sprague Specialties Company at his home in Quincy, MA.
+One of his first products was the mini condenser, an old name for capacitor.
 Mini condensers were commonly used in radio applications for noise filtering, signal coupling and tone controls.
 Early capacitors were two pieces of metal foil wrapped between wax paper or any other type of suitable insulation material.
 The type of insulating material determined the capacitor's capacitance and maximum voltage.
 Capacitors are also useful in high power applications like motors, and soon Sprague turned his attention those areas as well.

 Sprague found a sustainable product line in capacitors.
 The increase in the types of radios using AC created demand for many different types of capacitors.
 By 1929, Sprague Specialties Company needed a bigger facility, and in 1930 Sprague purchased a plant on Beaver Street in North Adams, MA, in Berkshire County.
 When local residents heard the company was expanding, Sprague received all kinds of incentives from the banks and other businesses to relocate there.
 Sprague chose the area because he wanted to open a shop where his father Frank had grown up.

 By the mid-1930s Sprague had become a recommended source for capacitors by radio manufacturers, radio repair and many electrical applications.
-As the size of the company grew there was a desire from the manufacturing workers to form an organized labor union.
+As the size of the company grew, there was a desire from the manufacturing workers to form an organized labor union.
 The Wagner Act of 1935 prohibited company unions.
-In 1937 the company agreed with the workers to form an independent union, the Independent Condenser Workers Union.
+In 1937, the company agreed with the workers to form an independent union, the Independent Condenser Workers Union.

-From 1936–1944, the Sprague Specialties Company sales increased seven-fold, however expansion put a damper to profits.
+From 1936–1944, the Sprague Specialties Company sales increased seven-fold.
+Expansion put a damper to profits.
 For many years the company sustained losses.
 Robert felt strongly connected to his company and to the people of North Adams, and always tried to consider the company's effects as the largest employer in town.

 Sprague purchased the Arnold Print Works plant in North Adams, Massachusetts, which became the permanent headquarters and principal manufacturing site for Sprague Specialties Company.

 By 1942 the Sprague Specialties Company had relocated to the abandoned Arnold Print Works Facility on Marshall St. This became the main facility, and eventually consisted of 26 buildings that were interconnected by tunnels and bridges.
 Former employees remember the complex layout and interesting ways to get from one department to another.
 Previous to the Sprague Specialties Company, the Arnold Print Works had been the largest employer in North Adams, operating in the area from 1860–1942.

 In 1942, the company's name was changed from Sprague Specialty Products to Sprague Electric.
-The Sprague Electric name would remain until its last owner Penn Central started to sell off pieces of its Sprague division in the early 1990s.
+The Sprague Electric name remained until its last owner Penn Central started to sell off pieces of its Sprague division in the early 1990s.